-Figure 8.
-Personal Experiences
+Figure 8 Personal experiences

 Employees were asked, within the past year, if they had experienced unwanted sexual comments, sexual slurs, or demeaning jokes.
-About 7.0% of employees had experienced unwanted sexual comments, sexual slurs, or demeaning jokes within the past year (n = 14, 7.3%).
-Most often, this experience occurred in an office on campus (n = 8, 44.4%) and the person(s) making the unwanted sexual comments, sexual slurs, or demeaning jokes were staff members (n = 8, 44.4%).
+About 10.0% of employees had experienced unwanted sexual comments, sexual slurs, or demeaning jokes within the past year (n = 12, 9.9%).
+Most often, this experience occurred in an office on campus (n = 4, 33.3%) or in another setting on campus (n = 4, 33.3%) and the person(s) making the unwanted sexual comments, sexual slurs, or demeaning jokes were staff members (n = 5, 41.7%).
 Employees were asked to identify action(s) they took as a result.
-Most often, employees confronted the person making the comments, jokes or slurs (n = 3, 17.6%).
+Most often, employees did not take any action (n = 7, 58.3%).
 Figure 9 below shows the distribution of employee responses to the survey questions above.